 Learn more about these neighborhoods in our neighborhood guide: These Are The Best Neighborhoods in Las Vegas

 There is no state tax in Nevada!
 If you’re moving from a state with high taxes, that alone will make you feel like a winner.
-Plus, when you realize the cost of living is much lower than expected, you may dance in the streets.
-Well, hold off on that until you get all the details.

 The Housing and Job Market